 A Brief History

-Now in it’s 60th season, the Roswell Symphony Orchestra’s musicians come from all major cities within a 200 mile radius of Roswell: Lubbock, Amarillo, Santa Fe, Albuquerque, Las Cruces, El Paso, Portales, Alamogordo, and Roswell.
+Now in the 62nd season, the Roswell Symphony Orchestra’s musicians come from all major cities within a 200 mile radius of Roswell: Lubbock, Amarillo, Santa Fe, Albuquerque, Las Cruces, El Paso, Portales, Alamogordo, and Roswell.

 It all began in the basement of the First Methodist Church on July 28, 1959.
 That first group included lawyers, accountants, teachers, florists, housewives and geologists.
 Although not professional musicians, they were determined to give Roswell and southeast New Mexico a professional sounding orchestra.
 For a city the size of less than forty-thousand the formation of the Roswell Symphony Orchestra was quite an accomplishment.